mddilley/js-templates-template-engines-readme-v-000/README.md

 Inside that `<script id="comment-template">` tag we just have _mostly_ regular HTML!
 The only difference is, since we're inside a `script` tag, we also can use the interpolation delimiters from lodash to mark where our dynamic data is.

-Okay, we've made a significant change here, so surely there's a lot of work require to wire this up, right?
+Okay, we've made a significant change here, so surely there's a lot of work required to wire this up, right?

 ```js
 // index.js